Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 (Prompt: Can you translate this Old Persian (achaemenid) English transcription to modern English in one paragraph?)

+Translate to Modern English:

+“This is me, Dariush king; By the grace of Ahura Mazda, I have built this; I founded this empire and made it strong.
+May Ahuramazda protect me and my kingdom; may it last forever; and it would be safe from lies; that is what I did;
+That is what I am saying.”

 Translate to Modern Persian: